 For many executive teams, this unpredictability and future uncertainty is a cause of grave concern.
 Questions are being asked as to what their business now needs to look like, but more importantly if they have the right talent in place to respond to this.

-In Tom Graham’s latest instalment on emerging from the crisis, he spoke to Carel Aucamp, Group Head of Procurement for Next Generation Products at British American Tobacco (BAT).
+In our latest instalment on emerging from the crisis, we spoke to Carel Aucamp, Group Head of Procurement for Next Generation Products at British American Tobacco (BAT).
 Whilst many organisations are now considering a change in their operating models, responding to a shift in consumer behaviour, this was something BAT recognised several years ago.
 The tobacco industry has undergone a monumental change in this last few years.
 Traditional combustible cigarettes were challenged in the market by e-cigarettes or vaping.
 This change in consumption behaviour created an enormous challenge to the industry and the people who worked within it.
 Tom spoke with Carel about this change and how he built a team which had the right talent to respond to it.

 Carel Aucamp, Group Head of Procurement for Next Generation Products at British American Tobacco